floridop/ldmx-containers/singularity/README.md

   source /ldmx/libs/ldmx-sw-install/bin/ldmx-setup-env.sh
 ```

->NOTE: The path `/ldmx/libs/ldmx-sw-install/bin/ldmx-setup-env.sh` ONLY EXISTS
+>:warning: **NOTE**: The path `/ldmx/libs/ldmx-sw-install/bin/ldmx-setup-env.sh` ONLY EXISTS
       INSIDE THE CONTAINER.

->NOTE:Tests have shown that the ldmx production environment interferes
+>:warning: **NOTE**: Tests have shown that the ldmx production environment interferes
       with the build environment.
 Therefore, the ldmx environment is
       NOT initialized automatically when running the container.
       This is why one has to call the above script as the first part
       of any LDMX script.